biniamyakob16/biniamyakob16/markdown-practice.md

 - Ansible

 **Ordered List:**
-Step 1: View Your Changes using `git status`
+1. View Your Changes using `git status`
-Step 2: Stage the Files using `git add filename.txt` Step 3: Commit the Changes using `git commit -m 'Your descriptive commit message"`
+2. Stage the Files using `git add filename.txt`
+3. Commit the Changes using `git commit -m 'Your descriptive commit message"`
 ---

 # Exercise 5: Table